 Similarly, not all valuables may be covered under your insurance policy.
 If you have expensive electronics, high-end camera equipment or inherited your grandmother’s diamond brooch, you may need to pay a bit more to have these items properly insured.
 Don’t assume they’re automatically covered, especially if a single item is worth over $3,000.

 Something else to factor in is whether you plan to have guests in your home.
 For many of us, paying down the mortgage by Airbnb-ing your space is no big deal.
 And while additional renters insurance is available, it’s important you understand what your protection covers.
 For example, home-sharing insurance through TD Insurance assumes you’ll be staying in the home at the same time as your guests.
 Therefore, unsupervised visitors are considered an unexpected risk and you’ll be expected to accept liability.

 However, Aviva Canada now offers home-sharing insurance that will cover you if you rent through a home rental network such as Airbnb or HomeAway.
 Square One Insurance also offers Airbnb home insurance for about $40 per month.
-Be sure to check you’re properly insured before you hand the keys to your apartment over to complete strangers.
-After all, who knows if that respectable sounding couple has a freaky weekend planned?
+Be sure to check you’re adequately insured before you hand the keys to your apartment over to complete strangers.
+After all, who knows if that respectable-sounding couple has a freaky weekend planned?

 Home Insurance Factors Which Determine Your Premiums

 A variety of risk factors determine what your home insurance premium will cost.
 Some of the factors your insurance company will consider are:

 The larger your home, the more it costs to replace it.
 In addition to the size and composition of your house, insurance companies may consider the quality of the building materials used and the age of the property.
 Similarly, the more personal valuables you have and the greater their value, the more it’ll cost to replace them.